Falken42/SecondReality/README.md

 **Current status**:

 - Part 1 (alku): Renders and executes fully.
-Bugs: Text does not scroll yet (needs ascrolltext() function implemented), and the spaceships/explosion effect is skipped.
+Bugs: Text does not scroll yet (needs ascrolltext() function implemented).
+- Part 2 (u2a): Not yet implemented.
+- Part 3 (pam): Screen flash and fade renders, but no explosion effect is visible yet.
-- Part 2 (beg): Renders and executes fully.
-Bugs: Slight graphic distortion before the title screen fades in.
+- Part 4 (beg): Renders and executes fully.
 - No audio playback code has been written yet.
+- Timing and synchronization is not perfect.

 ![Running on a Kindle Fire HD](http://falken42.github.com/sr5.jpg)

 *Commit c8da9a9 running on a Kindle Fire HD*

 To build, clone the repository and run 'make' in the source folder.
+You will need the Android NDK with API 10 installed.
 The built .apk will automatically be uploaded to an attached device (via adb install) if it is connected.

-The demo's runtime progress can be viewed with adb logcat.
-The demo will automatically terminate after the first part completes.

 If you are interested in helping, Pull Requests are welcomed.